3.1The Price is Right? (A) Strategic Pricing to Land Air Force Contracts

 Sneaking in a new supplier to win a part traditionally supplied by a competing prime was not easy.
 LSI first had to convince the supplier that joining the hunt was worth the time and effort.
 Then LSI had to get the supplier qualified.
-To do so, LSI had to submit a source of approval request (SAR).
+To do so, LSI had to submit a Source Approval Request (SAR).
 A SAR might include engineering specs, manufacturing capacity and plans, and a history of delivering similar parts to the Air Force.
-The goal: Demonstrate that the supplier could successfully build and deliver the part.
-Despite the hassle, James aggressively exploited the SAR process, seeking to approve a new source on about 15% of Air Force RFOPs.
+The goal: to demonstrate that the supplier could successfully build and deliver the part.
+Despite the hassle, James aggressively exploited the SAR process, seeking to approve a new source on about 15 percent of Air Force RFOPs.
 LSI won about half of these bids.

 Past-Performance Record.
-The Air Force's practice of awarding contracts strictly on price rendered past performance—i.e., a successful track record—meaningless.
+The Air Force’s practice of awarding contracts strictly on price rendered past performance—a successful track record—meaningless.
 Confident that it offered superior performance, LSI sought to persuade Air Force decision makers that issues beyond price mattered.
-James had pressed for more comprehensive appraisal for three years before convincing the Air Force in 2011 to adopt a multi-dimensional scorecard to assess not just price but also delivery performance, quality, and price improvement (see Table 3-4).
+James had pressed for more comprehensive appraisal for three years before convincing the Air Force in 2011 to adopt a multidimensional scorecard to assess not just price but also delivery performance, quality, and price improvement (see Table 3.4).

 Importantly, the Air Force also began using this scorecard to track historical performance.
-Each prime's track record was compiled into a past-performance index.
+Each prime’s track record was compiled into a past-performance index.
 This index was a composite score calculated for all contracts—regardless of dollar value—won and executed by a prime.
-The Air Force reported relative index scores (i.e., the prime's score and its percent compared to the mean) on a quarterly basis.
+The Air Force reported relative index scores (the prime’s score and its percentage compared to the mean) on a quarterly basis.
 Further, the Air Force added the index into the evaluation and selection process.
-That is, if LSI and HTI offered the two most competitive bids on a specific part and LSI's index were 4% higher than HTI's, for every $100 HTI bid, LSI could bid $104 and still win the contract.
+That is, if LSI and HTI offered the two most competitive bids on a specific part, and LSI’s index were 4 percent higher than HTI’s, then for every $100 that HTI bid, LSI could bid $104 and still win the contract.

 The LGPVC contract administrators were so pleased with the scorecard that they nominated LSI for the Small Business Performer of the Year Award.
 LSI won the award in 2012.

-In fact, during an audit of 2012's orders, the audit team discovered that over 3% of all the orders LSI had won and executed were at zero margin.
-When the audit team reported this result, some of James' colleagues shook their heads in dismay and grumbled, "That's no way to run a profitable business."
-James hadn't argued the point, but he was confident that the good will LSI was earning was worth the investment.
+In fact, during an audit of 2012’s orders, the audit team discovered that over three percent of all the orders LSI had won and executed were at zero margin.
+When the audit team reported this result, some of James’s colleagues shook their heads in dismay and grumbled, “That’s no way to run a profitable business.”
+James hadn’t argued the point, but he was confident that the goodwill LSI was earning was worth the investment.

-What was LSI's reward for working so strenuously to rewrite the rules?
-For the previous year, LSI had won about 50% of the orders—and almost 45% of the dollars spent on the landing-gear program (see Figure 1).
-When asked about LSI's success, James responded, "Everyone works for low margins almost all of the time.
+What was LSI’s reward for working so strenuously to rewrite the rules?
+For the previous year, LSI had won about 50 percent of the orders—and almost 45 percent of the dollars spent on the landing-gear program (see Figure 3.1).
+When asked about LSI’s success, James responded, “Everyone works for low margins almost all of the time.
 The difference is who is willing to work the most.
-We win so much because we are willing to do the work."
+We win so much because we are willing to do the work.”